wyrtwala/craft/docs/start_here.md

     run.
     We will call this data: Hardcoded Data.
 ```
-unit   name signed_integer
-chain  name list_of_signed_integers
+data:hc name signed_integer/list_of_signed_integers
 ```
-  - Note: It is not possible to change the length of {chain}, only read or write to it.
+  - Note: It is not possible to change the length of {data:hc}, only read or write to it.

 ### B. Runtime Data: